 Crack each egg into a large bowl.
 I personally like to do half egg white, half full egg whenever I make scrambled eggs.
 Eggs yolks are naturally high in cholesterol, so this is an excellent way to reduce your intake.
 After 6 full eggs and 6 egg whites have been added, whisk contents together.
 Once your mixture fully turns yellow, add in your milk.
 I know plenty of people who skip adding in milk, but I think scrambled eggs taste funky without milk.
 If you’re like most people, you probably just pour some milk in and eye it.
 As weird as my mom thinks I am for doing this, I prefer to measure in ¼ cup of skim milk for every two eggs I use.
 Feel free to do what you’re comfortable with.
 I promise you’ll see the difference measuring out your milk will actually make though!
 Whisk together your egg white mixture with your skim milk until thoroughly mixed.

-Pour your mixture into a large skillet and heat at medium-low heat.
+Heat 1 T EVOO in a large skillet over medium-low heat.
+Pour in your egg mixture.
 While your egg mixture cooks, turn your attention to everyone’s favorite food, your bacon.
 To save on time, I cooked my bacon in the microwave.
 I didn’t really want to dirty another large skillet.
 Plus, I hate the battle wounds hot bacon grease always leaves behind. ¾ lb of bacon should take roughly 8 minutes to cook in the microwave.
 However, feel free to prepare yours using your stovetop.